 Miller retired in 1992 and was replaced by Acting Chief of Police, Jim Tullos (1992-1993).
 Tullos then left to go to work for the Forrest County Sheriff's Office.
 He died of a heart attack soon thereafter.

 Stepping into his father’s shoes, Chief of Police/Director Keith Oubre (1993-1998) was hired soon after the passing of Tullos.
 The department saw a fresh look to its cars with a new schematic which separated the department from the generic look, new handguns and new uniform and patches.

 Oubre was also responsible for spearheading the now closed Mississippi Police Corps Training Academy.
 This included 16 weeks of intense training and class studies that was superior to that of the basic training academy.

 This required balancing duties at both UPD as well as the police corps so in 1998 Oubre left USM to concentrate on the MPC.

 While Oubre was the director of USM and Police Corps Chief Cecil Wilson was promote to Chief of Police (1998-2000).
 During that time Wilson concentrated on community policing and utilized the bicycle patrol to create better community relations.
 He served for two years before taking over the Department of Parking Management as its director in 2000.

 In late 2000 Chief of Police Bob Hopkins (2000-Present) was promoted from his position as lieutenant investigator at UPD.
 Once again the department saw a change in patrol schematic and uniform.
 Under Hopkins leadership the department was recognized by the Commission on Accreditation for Law Enforcement Agencies in 2005 and fully accredited in 2009.

-Since its conception, the University of Southern Mississippi Police Department has grown not only in size and experience but it has grown with the changing times to become one of the best police agencies in the region.
+Since its conception, the University of Southern Mississippi Police Department has grown not only in size and experience but it has grown with the changing times to become one of the best trained and equipped police agencies in the region.